-The new charge on data and content contribution by Canadian users would become liable from 1 January 2022.
-This would include digital advertising, online marketplaces, social media and the sale/licensing of user data.
-However, the first payments would only be due from 1 January 2024 in the event there is no agreement on Pillar 1 of the OECD talks.
+The new tax on large companies’ income from data and content contribution by Canadian users including digital advertising, online marketplaces, social media and the sale/licensing of user data.

 The thresholds for having to start collecting the taxes would be: